 Make sure that the "system" can see your hardware before trying to access it.
 Many BIOS will display the PCI devices found at boot up on a "splash screen" with the VendorID and CardId and an interrupt level.
-Look quickly, if the information is not available from the BIOS then a third party PCI device cataloging tool will be helpful.
+In a windows system the "Device Manager" can be used.
+In a Linux system "Ispci" can be useful to gain system information about the installed hardware.